 John Calvin opens his systematic theology, The Institutes of the Christian Religion, by addressing two kinds of knowledge that the believer must pursue if they are to come into the fullness of the life of Christ:

 Our wisdom, in so far as it ought to be deemed true and solid wisdom, consists almost entirely of two parts: the knowledge of God and of ourselves.
 But as these are connected together by many ties, it is not easy to determine which of the two precedes and gives birth to the other.
 For in the first place no man can survey himself without forthwith turning his thoughts towards the God in whom he lives and moves; because it is perfectly obvious that the endowments which we possess cannot possibly be from ourselves; nay that our very being is nothing else than subsistence in God alone.
 In the second place, those blessings which unceasingly distil to us from heaven, are like streams conducting us to the fountain…Every person, therefore, on coming to the knowledge of himself, is not only urged to seek God, but is also led as by the hand to find him.

-While these two categories may be a bit artificial, some Christians who specialize in this area of discipleship, first define Spiritual Theology, or how the Holy Spirit works in the world, and the heart of the human person.
-Spiritual Theologians often referenced in the history of this reflection on the Christian life are men like St. John of the Cross, Francis of Assisi, Brother Lawrence, A.W.
-Tozer, and Dallas Willard; and women like Theresa of Avila and Julian of Norwich.
+While these two categories may be a bit artificial, Christians who specialize in this area of discipleship, usually begin with Spiritual Theology; or how the Holy Spirit works in the world and the heart of the human person.
+Spiritual Theologians often referenced in the history of this way of reflecting on the Christian life are men like St. John of the Cross, Francis of Assisi, Brother Lawrence, A.W.
+Tozer, and Dallas Willard; and women like Theresa of Avila, Hildegard von Bingen, and Julian of Norwich.